 - 1. Wash your hands and make sure that your expressing set has been sterilised and is ready to use. - 2.
 Try some of our top tips in this booklet to help your milk to flow before you go on the pump. - 3.
-Place the funnel over your nipple ensuring that your nipple fits easily into the inner funnel, it's central and that there is a good seal all the way round. - 4.
-When you express breastmilk we recommend that you do both breasts at the same time it saves time and can help to increase your milk supply! - All mums should start on the initiate setting it mimics how a newborn baby sucks and will help stimulate your milk supply.
-Use this setting until you are pumping 20mls (total from both breasts) for at least 3 expressions, or alternatively on day 6 move on to the maintain setting.
+Place the funnel over your nipple - ensuring that your nipple fits easily into the inner funnel, it's central and that there is a good seal all the way round.

-Ask your nurse to show you how to start these.
+- All mums should start on the Initiate setting it mimics how a 5. newborn baby sucks and will help stimulate your milk supply.
+Use this setting until you are pumping 20mls (total from both breasts) for at least 3 expressions, or alternatively on day 5 move on to the Maintain setting. - Ask your nurse to show you how to start these.